Different Ways to Split Bills (50 50, by Usage, by Income)

 • Simplicity is more important than precision

-• The group prefers straightforward calculations
+• The group prefers easy calculations

 Consider Alternative Methods When: